 Yet, you cannot understand the Orthodox Church merely by reading about it.
 Just as reading a biography about someone is no substitute for knowing the biography’s subject personally, Orthodox Christianity must be experienced firsthand to be understood.

 If you are in the Raleigh area, we welcome and invite you to come worship with us, to “come, taste and see” (Psalms 34:8).
 The Lord is good!

 Glossary of Orthodox Terminology: Just what you think it is, provided by the Antiochian Orthodox Christian Archdiocese of North America.
-Also check out their Articles on a Variety of Topics for a wide number of treatments on various Orthodox issues.

 The Saint Pachomius Library: This library provides much reading in the serious “meat” of Orthodoxy, volumes and volumes of patristic writings, the wisdom of Orthodox Christian saints on hundreds of topics throughout the last 2000 years.

 It is probably already patently obvious to you that not everything you read about most things on the Internet is necessarily reliable or well-written, and the same is true of things available online about the Orthodox Church.
-So, we recommend that you take a look at a couple of books which are pretty universally regarded as accurate and trustworthy introductory sources: The Orthodox Church by Bishop Kallistos (Timothy) Ware gives a decent summary of Orthodox history and also an outline of faith and worship.
-Also by Bishop Kallistos is The Orthodox Way, which goes into more detail concerning Orthodox theology and practice.
+So, we recommend that you take a look at a couple of books which are pretty universally regarded as accurate and trustworthy introductory sources: The Orthodox Church by Metropolitan Kallistos (Timothy) Ware gives a decent summary of Orthodox history and also an outline of faith and worship.
+Also by Metropolitan Kallistos is The Orthodox Way, which goes into more detail concerning Orthodox theology and practice.
 Both are excellent and quite readable.